psychemedia/storytelling-notes/pedlar-of-swaffham.md

 In Glyde's Norfolk Garland (p.
 69), is an account of this legend, but with a variant of one incident.
 The box containing the treasure had a Latin inscription on the lid, which John Chapman could not decipher.
 He put the lid in his window, and very soon he heard some youths turn the Latin sentence into English

-" Under me doth lie Another much richer than I."
+" Under me doth lie
+Another much richer than I."

 And he went to work digging deeper than before, and found a much richer treasure than the former.
 Another version of this rhyme is found in Transactions of the Cambridge Antiquarian Society (iii.
-318) as
+318) as follows :

-follows : u where this stood
+"where this stood
 Is another as good."

 And both these versions are given by Blomefield.